chtwilfer/AzureNetAppFiles/README.md

-# AzureNetAppFiles
+# Azure NetAppFiles

 Create Azure NetApp Files (ANF) in Azure.
 Declare your variables accordingly.
 Log in to your public Azure Subscription.
-Make sure that your subscription is ready fro ANF (https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-register)
+Make sure that your subscription is ready fro ANF (https://docs.microsoft.com/en-us/azure/azure-netapp-files/azure-netapp-files-register).
-Install Azure Modules - if nessecary
+Install Azure Modules - if nessecary.
-Paramter prompt - fill in | more Parameters to check and change
+Paramter prompt - fill in | more Parameters to check and change.

 ## Creation Date: 29.05.2020
         Purpose / Changes: